truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 Click **Switch to Basic** to change to the basic search function or click **Switch to Advanced** to show the advanced search operators.
 To enter advanced search parameters use the format displayed in the field, for example, *Service = "SMB" AND Event = "CLOSE"* to show closed SMB events.
 Event types are listed in [Auditing Event Types](#auditing-event-types).
+The **Search** field prompts you with advanced search available options and operators to help you complete the search string.

 ## Configuring SMB Auditing